jonathondilworth/depth-driven-knowledge-retrieval/README.md

 Progress is currently logged under [progress.md](./progress.md).

+**Currently Working On:** Modifications to `ELNormalizeData.py` and `transferID2text.py` for hard negatives in OnT training *(currently testing changes; will subsequently train and evaluate a new OnT model after training data has been produced)*.
+I might note that whilst OnT seems to underfit on large ontologies such as SNOMED CT, training HiT over 20 epochs may *(or may not)* be excessive.
+As such, in the meantime *(whilst I wait for these processes to complete)*, I'm validating that the HiT models are being appropriately trained *(note that for our retrieval tasks, we use mixed training samples, for mixed-hop prediction)*; I just want to double check that build pipeline uses the most appropriate settings/parameters when training the HiT model for use in evaluation.

 ## Corrections

 A list of issued corrections are provided under [corrections.md](./corrections/corrections.md), whereas corrected `.tex` files are located in the [thesis corrections](./corrections/thesis/) directory.